 A showcase of thousands of completely sustainable fabrics is coming to London, organiser The Sustainable Angle has announced.

-The not-for-profit organisation has been a relentless supporter of innovative lower carbon solutions to fashion’s biggest problems since 2010 and hopes that this event will encourage even more designers and creators will adopt responsible solutions.
+The not-for-profit organisation has been a relentless supporter of innovative lower carbon solutions to fashion’s biggest problems since 2010 and hopes that this event will encourage even more designers and creators to adopt responsible solutions.

 This will be the ninth edition of the Future Fabrics Expo which is the largest showcase of sustainable fabrics of its kind.
 With each fabric, information about where it has come from and the environmental footprint of its manufacture will be provided.
 Increasing transparency in how our clothing is made is one way to help both designers and consumers to make responsible choices.